 Lie on a bed or a floor.
 Bend your knees, and keeping your feet flat on the bed or floor, rotate your hips to one side creating a rotation through your lower back.
-Only go as far as feels comfortable, you do not need to get your knees to the floor.
-Return to the opposite side.
-This is an excellent lower back mobility exercise, http://youtu.be/UxORTXzuU9E especially if you have acute lower back pain or disc problems.
+Only go as far as feels comfortable, you do not need to get your knees the exercises are performed with good technique.
+Poor practice may place potential strain on your back.
+The following leaflet includes some it correctly, with appropriate control.
+If at any time, you feel pain or helps to arch your lower back (to create what is known as a lumbar hyperlordosis) while strengthening the lower back and buttock muscles.